Richardson2512/testlattice-backend/docs/ARCHITECTURE.md

-# TestLattice - Architecture Documentation
+# Rihario - Architecture Documentation

-This document describes the complete architecture of the TestLattice platform.
+This document describes the complete architecture of the Rihario platform.

 ## Architecture Diagram